jro31/jethro-codes/_articles/projects/blocks-falling.md

 let newObject = JSON.parse(JSON.stringify(existingObject));
 ```

-At this point, `existingObject` and `newObject` are identical copies of each other.
+At this point, `existingObject` and `newObject` are identical copies of each other, and identical copies of our current game board.
 However, as you might be able to tell, `newObject` is going to get updated to how we want our updated game board object to look.

 We're once again going to go into a loopception, where we loop over the rows and columns of our game board: